 The development of autonomous technology between Hyundai and Samsung came in the wake of meetings between Chung Euisun, Executive Vice Chairman, Hyundai Motor Group and Lee Jae-Yong, Vice Chairman, Samsung Group.

 Image Source: motorgraph.com

-The above picture, captured in April this year, shows a Genesis eG80 test vehicle is covered completely in camouflage and is seen charging at a station with its hood open at a service area in Busan.
+The above picture, captured in April this year, shows a Genesis eG80 test vehicle covered completely in camouflage at a station with its hood open at a service area in Busan.
 The 19-inch dish-type wheels, crest grille and quad headlamps confirm that the test mule is a G80 with an electric powertrain.

 While there were reports earlier that claimed the G80 will be getting PHEV version, this isn’t one as PHEVs do not support rapid charging function.
 This prototype has the charger connected inside the engine bay with the hood open, which could mean the final positioning of the charger wasn’t finalized at this point.
 A Kia Bongo 3 EV commercial truck is also seen accompanying this eG80.

 Genesis JW EV